jimdoan4/Project-ShoppingApp-React/README.md

 This application has:

-* **Three models** – one representing a user being able to use full CRUD by adding/deleting/editing and updating (a course), one representing a user being able to use full CRUD by adding/deleting/editing and updating (a professor) and a third model for a user being able to use full CRUD by adding/deleting/editing and updating  (a note)
+* **Two models** – one representing a user being able to use full CRUD by adding/deleting/editing and updating (a review), one representing a apparel being able to use full CRUD by adding/deleting/editing and updating (a clothing item).
 * **Complete RESTful routes** for at least one resource (a project) with GET, POST, PUT, and DELETE.
 * **Uses Mongo queries and the Mongoose module** to interact with a document database.
 * **Promises** to help build more complex queries!